 Winter activities exercise both your mind and body.
 They’re sure to leave you with sore muscles the next day as an indication of your hard work.
 In fact, a 125-pound person could burn up to 500 calories per hour snow-shoeing.
 Remember that even though it’s cold outside, drinking water during these activities is important to prevent dehydration.

-Dancing isn’t just for formal events or recitals.
-It’s a great way to stay fit during winter and increase flexibility and agility.
-And you can do it all in the comfort of a warm indoor space.
+Dancing is a great way to stay fit during winter increasing flexibility and agility.
+Plus you can do it all in the comfort of a warm indoor space.
 Dancing also provides a good opportunity to socialize, which is beneficial for your mental health (and can be especially challenging in the cold months).

 Whether you’re interested in hip-hop, ballroom dancing, waltz, ballet, jazz or line dancing, the average person can burn up to 300-800 calories per hour this way.